stouffer/EvoGeoModules/manuscript/manuscript.md

 because of local environmental contingencies, by chance, or because their phenologies do not positively covary in space [@devi12].
-As a consequence, *locally*, the evolutionary signal on network structure is expected to be burried under much ecological noise, and the effect of coevolution can only be inferred *regionally*.
+As a consequence, *locally*, the evolutionary signal on network structure is expected to be buried under much ecological noise, and the effect of coevolution can only be inferred *regionally*.

 In multi-species systems that typically span a large taxonomic range,